ACTIVITIES BY RM ALUMNI STUDENT COMMITTEE

 Arijit Ghosh Memorial Quiz

-Arijit Ghosh Memorial quiz is an annual Intra-University quiz competition organized in association with XQuizzite (The quiz committee of XUB).
+Arijit Ghosh Memorial quiz is an annual Intra-University quiz competition organized in association with XQuizzite (The quiz committee of Xavier University, Bhubaneswar).
 This competition is organized in the loving memory of late Mr. Arijit Ghosh, an alumnus of the 2011 batch.
-Students from all the schools of XUB in a team of two take part in this competition.
+Students from all the schools of Xavier University, Bhubaneswar in a team of two take part in this competition.

-Vaktavya” is a national level debate competition conducted by RMAX of XSRM every year; Students across from various B-schools at the national level participate and put forth their valuable thoughts and opinions on a given topic.
+Vaktavya” is a national level debate competition conducted by RMAX of Rural Management every year; Students across from various B-schools at the national level participate and put forth their valuable thoughts and opinions on a given topic.
 In the last edition of Vaktavya students from reputed institutes including Indian Institute of Management Calcutta (IIM-C), Prin.
 L.N.
-Welingkar Institute of Management Mumbai, Xavier Institute of Management (XIMB), International Management Institute (IMI) New Delhi, Xavier School of Rural Management (XSRM), Xavier School of HRM (XAHR), and various other B- School participated.
+Welingkar Institute of Management Mumbai, Xavier Institute of Management (XIMB), International Management Institute (IMI) New Delhi, School of Rural Management, School of Human Resource Management, and various other B- School participated.

 Abhivyakti is the Annual Rural Management Conclave held successfully on 18th August 2019.
 Last year it witnessed industry stalwarts in various fields such as development, Agri-business, financial inclusion, marketing, Consultancy, Insurance, etc. putting their words on the theme “Tectonic shifts in Rural Milieu.”